 [3] L. A. Kolodziejczyk, T. L. Wong and K. Yokoyama, Ramsey's theorem for pairs, collection, and proof size, submitted.

-Sara Negri (Genova), 3 February 2021
+Sara Negri (Genova), 3 February 2021 A proof-theoretic approach to formal epistemology Slides |

 (joint work with Edi Pavlovic) Ever since antiquity, attempts have been made to characterize knowledge through belief augmented by additional properties such as truth and justification.
 These characterizations have been challenged by Gettier counterexamples and their variants.